From the Headmaster

 |Walter C. Johnson was appointed Headmaster of Hackley School in 1995, after serving as Upper School Director at the American School in London and Collegiate School in Manhattan.
 Prior to Collegiate, he was an English teacher, Admissions officer, and Form Master at Trinity School in Manhattan.
 Walter grew up in Westchester and attended Amherst College, graduating Phi Beta Kappa and summa cum laude in English (1974).
 He was then a University Fellow and Teaching Fellow at the University of Pennsylvania, where he received an M.A. in English (1976), and a Klingenstein Fellow at Teachers College, Columbia University, where he received an M.A. in Educational Administration (1990). |

-He serves as Secretary General of The Cum Laude Society and Regent for New York and Connecticut, and as an ex officio member of the Board of The Parents League of New York.
+He serves as Secretary General of The Cum Laude Society and Regent for New York and Connecticut, and as a Director on the Board of The Parents League of New York.
 He has been elected to membership in the Headmasters Association and the Country Day School Headmasters’ Association, which he serves as a member of the Executive Committee.